DGMO Language Reference

 | Chart type declaration | all | bar Title |

-| Tag declarations | all | tag Name alias x |
+| Tag declarations | all | tag Name as x |

 | Boolean options | all | activations, no-activations |